 We arrived in Hanoi at 7 am and booked a room in Vietnam Backpackers hostel – they have a few other hostels dotted around Vietnam.
 It cost £6.29 a night and is a very lively hostel.

-As we arrived before 12 pm we won’t allowed in our rooms yet.
+As we arrived before 12 pm we won’t allow in our rooms yet.
 The hostel offers a 1 hour and a half walking tour of Hanoi that I recommend you go on and it is once a day at 9 is.
 The guide tells you about every street.

 We used this day to book up our Halong Bay and Sapa trips.
 We booked the Halong bay through the hostel as they do a special trip on their private island in Halong Bay a party trip.

 The tour is HA LONG BAY AND CASTAWAYS ISLAND 3 DAYS 2 NIGHTS for £147.
 It is a bit pricey, you can shop around and probably find one cheaper.
-We booked the Sapa Homestay when we heard from other backpackers we meet who had already done it and said it was great.
+We booked the Homestay in Sapa when we heard from other backpackers we meet who had already done it and said it was great.

 Day 13 Sapa 2 nights 1 day Trip